Self-Supervised Learning and Opportunistic Inference for Continuous Monitoring of Freezing of Gait in Parkinson's Disease: LIFT-PD System Design

 \subsection{Dataset}

 The dataset for this study is the publicly available tDCS FoG dataset, comprising movement data from PD subjects in both medicated (`On') and unmedicated (`Off') states during Freezing of Gait (FoG) provocation protocols~\cite{howard2023parkinsons}.
 Data were collected using a 3D accelerometer attached to the lower back, recording at 128 Hz, resulting in 1132 FoG episodes (285 minutes total) and 15.3 hours of recording.
-Each FoG episode was videotaped and annotated by experts.
+Each FoG episode was videotaped and annotated by experts~\cite{howard2023parkinsons}.
 The demographic and clinical characteristics of the subjects are summarized in Table~\ref{tab:characteristic}.
 The dataset contains events labeled as ``Normal" or ``Freezing of Gait" (FoG).
 The distribution of these events is summarized in Table~\ref{tab:event-distribution}.
 The sessions followed the FoG provocation protocol as described in seminal studies by Reches et al.~\cite{reches2020} and Manor et al.~\cite{manor2021multitarget}, and originally defined by Ziegler et al.~\cite{ziegler2010}.

 We resampled the data to 40 Hz, which is considered an effective frequency for recognizing human activity through accelerometers in both healthy individuals and PD patients, including those experiencing Freezing of Gait (FoG) episodes.
 This frequency captures the typical freeze band (3-8 Hz) while reducing memory load and computational complexity.
+This reduced frequency is sufficient for capturing the typical freeze band (ranging from 3 to 8 Hz) that appears during FoG episodes.
+Additionally, downsampling to 40 Hz helps to decrease the memory load and computational complexity of the data processing.

+The density plot (Fig~\ref{fig:sex-updrs}, top panel) suggests that while both distributions are roughly normal, males exhibit a higher peak density in the score range of 30-40, compared to females who show a broader peak around 40-50.
+The box plot (Figure~\ref{fig:sex-updrs}, bottom panel) indicates a slightly lower median UPDRS score for males compared to females, although overlaps in the interquartile ranges and the presence of outliers in both groups suggest variability within the scores.